veronicamarenco/VeraAnalytica/README.md

 **That's why I build these tools.**

-I speak the language of engineers (they run on numbers), business leaders (they run on dollars), and CFOs (they run on credibility).
+I speak the language of engineers (they run on numbers), business leaders (they run on dollars), and the C-Suite (they run on credibility).
 I understand that supply chain is complex, messy, and *human*—but that doesn't mean insights have to be.

 I'm also passionate about **data that's honest**.
 Not the data that tells the story you want to hear.
 The data that tells the story that's true.
 Because that's the only data worth acting on.